russia has launched a full-scale war in Ukraine! Donate to the charity fund to support Ukraine and protect the world’s peace.

 Find Books That Match Your Interests

 The solution to this problem is simple: find books that match your interests.
-If you love sports, look for books about sports figures or history.
+Science junkie?
+Make a good science fiction your next book.
+If you love the history of sports, look for books about sports figures in history.
 If you're into fashion, seek out books about the industry or famous designers.
-And if you're a fan of music, look for biographies or memoirs from your favorite artists.
-There are tons of apps and online communities designed specifically for this purpose — give them a go and see what recommendations you can find.
+And if you're a fan of music, look for non-fiction books and biographies or memoirs from your favorite artists.
+Check out book reviews if you’re unsure of a title.
+There are tons of apps, book clubs, and online communities designed specifically for this purpose — give them a go and see what recommendations you can find.

 Change Your Format

-For some people, their main barrier to reading more is simply the fact that books can be a hassle to lug around.
+For some people, the main barrier to reading more is simply the fact that books can be a hassle to lug around.
 And that's a reasonable justification.

 For instance, The Standard Edition of Harry Potter and the Goblet of Fire Illustrated Edition weighs a total of 4.68 lbs, while its Deluxe Edition weighs 10.5 lbs.
-Not exactly convenient for reading on the go.
+It's not exactly convenient for reading a lot of books on the go.

 It isn't realistic to carry all of your favorite reads around, let alone worry about where you set them down or any risks of damage or theft.
 One way to get around this issue is by switching to other formats, like the following.